 Blood may be drawn on preoperative patients in the Ambulatory Care Center (hours noted above under Ambulatory Patient Blood Drawing).
 In-patient phlebotomy is provided via laboratory phlebotomists on acute inpatient wards.
 Nursing staff perform collections on all intensive care and neonatal units.

 Inpatient blood drawing for laboratory studies is usually performed each morning between 0400 and 0800.
-APeX orders are transferred to CareFusion devices used by phlebotomists to print container labels at the patient’s bedside.
+APeX orders are transferred to Collection Manager devices used by phlebotomists and nursing staff to print container labels at the patient’s bedside.
 These labels prompt for the correct container type and greatly reduce labeling errors.

-Point-of-Care Testing (POCT) is available at many inpatient and outpatient clinic locations in order to provide rapid testing in support of patient care.
-The Point of Care Committee maintains oversight of all POCT within the UCSF system.
+Point-of-Care Testing (POCT) is available in many inpatient units and outpatient clinics in order to provide rapid test results in support of patient care.
+The UCSF Point of Care Committee maintains oversight of all POCT within the UCSF system.
 Each site performing POCT is audited monthly for compliance with POCT testing policies and laboratory regulations by clinical laboratory staff (or clinic staff for remote sites).
 The results of these audits are monitored for each location and reported quarterly to the committee that in turn reports annually to the Clinical Performance Improvement Committee (CPIC).
 Sites found to be out of compliance on repeat audits may have their authorization to perform POCT suspended until such time as they can demonstrate compliance.

 In the inpatient setting only licensed individuals who have been properly trained and demonstrated competency may perform POCT.
 Physicians may perform POCT utilizing visual endpoint tests without formal a competency assessment, provided that each test is covered as part of the physician’s medical staff privileges.
 Physicians must demonstrate annual competency for any test using a testing device.

 In the outpatient clinics non-licensed personnel may perform POCT classified as waived by the FDA provided they have received training and demonstrated annual competency for each test they perform.
 Non-licensed personnel may not perform non-waived testing.